Keyboard shortcuts

 • No fusing of image transformations

-You can find the code on GitHub
+You can find the ISC licensed source code on GitHub.

 All examples in this documentation are executed during testing.
 So you can be confident that they work as described!